elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 ```

 ---
-# Schema with Resolver functions
+# User Type with JS Resolvers

 ```js
 new GraphQLObject({